spergmoment/FederalBot/README.md

 Only make a PR if:
 * You know where the problem is.
 * You know how to fix it.
-* You are 100% sure that what you are doing will help the bot
+* You are 100% sure that what you are doing will help the bot.

 OR, you have an approved suggestion.